appier/react-native-sample-app/README.md

   2. Download the `google-services.json` from your FCM console and put it into `android/app`.

 - iOS:
-  1. Search and replace all the bundle identifier of `com.appier.rntest` with your own
+  1. Search and replace all the bundle identifier of `com.appier.rntest` with your own.
-  2. Search and replace all the `appGroup` of `ios.group.identifier` with your own
+  2. Search and replace all the `appGroup` of `ios.group.identifier` with your own.
   3. Download the `GoogleService-info.plist` from your FCM console and put it into `ios/AppierRNExample`.

 - React Native: